Chopperz/gunkul_demo/README.md

 #### Environment Security

 This project uses [flutter_dotenv](https://pub.dev/packages/flutter_dotenv) for protecting access to confidential API code.
-If you want to play around with the project, please bring the .env file attached to the reply email before testing.
+If you want to play around with the project, please complete the steps in the example_env file before you start testing..

 ## Run Project